Tuttotorna/lon-mirror/README.md

 EN · Brief

-MB-X.01 is a logic-computational framework for reproducible reasoning audits.
+MB-X.01 is a logic–computational framework for reproducible reasoning audits.
 It measures semantic coherence and risk through:

 TruthΩ → Co⁺ → Score⁺ → H(X)